acdibble/til/webassembly/memory-management.md

 This is useful in avoiding the overhead that comes with crossing the boundary between JS and WASM during function invocations.
-Instead of loading values one-by-one in function calls, you can put them directly into the buffer in JS.
+Instead of loading values one-by-one in function calls, they can be put directly into the buffer in JS.

 Some further reading that helped me along is [WebAssembly by Hand](https://blog.scottlogic.com/2018/04/26/webassembly-by-hand.html)